Michota/Michota/readme.md

 # 🙋‍♂️ Hello
-Welcome tomy profile.
+Welcome to my profile.
 I am Dawid and I'm taking my first steps as a <b>JavaScript Developer</b>, and I chose <b>React</b> as main framework that I use.
 <br>Additionally, I am interested in economics and political philosophy.
 <br>I have already created one, larger, full-fledged application, which is CheckOff.